Peter Greenaway on Art, Cinema, Sex, and Religion (Q&A)

 PG: Yes, they do impact each other, very much so.
 But it’s also a cause of great anxiety because there are 8,000 years of European painting and 117 years of cinema.
 It’s an unfair comparison: there is a great deal more known about painting.
 Just think about how many more people have worked on painting to try to get it right.

 THR: You have said you feel a connection to creators in history.
 But can you speak about your connection to Hendrik Goltzius?
 You are both men of multiple talents, with a taste for a certain aesthetic and for the erotic.
-From a certain perspective, you are both salesmen.
+And from a certain perspective, you are also both salesmen.

 PG: Yes, yes, that’s true.
 We’re both practical and pragmatic.
 There’s no use making a painting or a film if nobody will see it.
 I have found Goltzius compelling for a long time.
 It’s been said that all culture is about sex and death, and I suppose we both recognize that.